philbowles/h4plugins/README.md

 ![H4PluginsFF](/assets/h4plugins.jpg)

-# ESP8266/ESP32 ArduinoIDE library of IOT functions including WiFi, MQTT, OTA updates, NTP, UPNP, SSDP, Alexa voice control and much more...
+# ArduinoIDE library of IOT functions including WiFi, MQTT, OTA updates, NTP, UPNP, SSDP, Alexa voice control and much more... for ESP8266/ESP32

-[Release Notes v1.0.1](docs/rn100.md) This is a *major* release, existing users *must* read the release notes as they will need to make changes to existing code.
-As an *absolute minimum* you will need to update [H4](https://github.com/philbowles/H4), [PangolinMQTT](http://github.com/philbowles/PangolinMQTT) and [ESPAsyncWebServer](https://github.com/philbowles/ESPAsyncWebServer) libraries.
+[Release Notes v2.0.0](docs/rn200.md) This is a *major* release, existing users *must* read the release notes as they will need to make changes to existing code.
+As an *absolute minimum* you will need to update [H4](https://github.com/philbowles/H4), [PangolinMQTT](http://github.com/philbowles/PangolinMQTT), [ESP8266 ESPAsyncTCP Library](https://github.com/philbowles/ESPAsyncTCP) and [ESPAsyncWebServer](https://github.com/philbowles/ESPAsyncWebServer) libraries.

 ***N.B.
 The code is tested and stable but parts of the documentation are still being updated.
 Until this message is removed , refer to the 70+ example sketches for detailed API usage.
-This document itself is accurate and up-to-date as at 3/2/2021***
+This document itself is accurate and up-to-date as at 21/03/2021***

 ---